dpiloni/MSc-Thesis-Hedge-Funds-and-Portfolio-Diversification.-An-Empirical-Analysis/README.md

     </div>

 ## Introduction <a id="1"></a>
+Hedge funds are alternative investment vehicles, whose market has grown fast in the last decade.
+In particular, institutional investors include hedge funds in their portfolio because they offer higher expected returns and greater diversification across asset classes.
+On the other side, hedge funds also offer more complex risk exposures, including illiquidity and tail risk.
+The objective of the analysis is to verify the effective ability of hedge fund manager to decorrelate from the markets, and if this feature can have a positive impact when it comes to portfolio optimization.
+In fact, by including an asset class well diversified from the others could deliver to investor different benefits, especially during market crisis.

 ## Data <a id="2"></a>
 The analysis is performed using monthly data for to the period April 1994 - June 2020 (in US dollars).